DoganA/ug4_Shaders/ReadMe.md

 Use `a s d f g h` to rotate in +/- direction around the three axes.

 Press *space* to restore the default perspective.

+## A brief note on implementation details
+The renderer (*src/main.cpp*) is shared by all shaders: it is agnostic to the shader being used.
+Its responsibility is to load the object mesh, shaders and textures, compute vertex normals and run the display loop.
+The shader architecture is similarly modular: each shader in the *shaders* directory has one and only one function.